SPGNN-API: A Transferable Graph Neural Network for Attack Paths Identification and Autonomous Mitigation: Introduction

 \section{Introduction}

 \IEEEPARstart{C}{yber} attacks have become not only more numerous and diverse but also more damaging and disruptive.
 New attack vectors and increasingly sophisticated threats are emerging every day.
 Attack paths, in general, are the potential chain of malicious activities an attacker performs to compromise assets and acquire network privileges through exploiting network vulnerabilities.
-Attack path analysis helps organizations identify previously unknown or unfamiliar chains of attack vectors that could potentially compromise critical network assets.
-This approach contrasts with signature-based attack analysis approaches such as vulnerability scanning, which typically focus on detecting individual attack vectors.
+Attack path analysis helps organizations identify previously unknown chains of attack vectors that could compromise critical network assets.

 Timely identification of attack paths enables proactive mitigation of threats before damage takes place.
 Nevertheless, manual processes cannot always provide the proactivity, fast response, or real-time mitigation required to deal with modern threats and threat actors, and constantly growing and dynamic network structure.
 An automated and efficient threat identification, characterization, and mitigation process is critical to every organization's cybersecurity infrastructure.